DeepMotionAIResearch/DenseMatchingBenchmark/README.md

 |StereoNet-8x-single | 78.512G   |  399.066K  | 19.17|  52.2    | 1.533 (*1.525*) |
 |      DeepPruner    |
 |       AnyNet       |  1.476G   |  46.987K   |      |          | 3.190 (*~3.2*)  |

+## Changelog

+Update Time: 24/04/202

+1. Integrate Optical Flow task into our architecture
+2. Inference a model is avaliable
+3. Unify the format of module's name

 ## Contributing